matijakolaric-com/django-music-publisher/docs/manual_royaltycalculations.rst

 row in the incoming file, the resulting file will have one or more rows.

 .. note::
    No changes to the database occur during this process.
-Incoming file is only temporarily saved to the server filesystem.
-Outgoing file is never saved.

 Preparing the ingoing CSV file
 -----------------------------------------